mohamed-sallam/awb-android-prototype/doc/README.en.md

 There is no version available on Google Play Store or F-Droid yet.

-**Note: The app will ask you for two permissions when you first launch it; So you must allow them.
+**Note: Awb will ask you for two permissions when you first launch it, so you must allow them.
 It will also ask you for another permission every time you turn the lock on, so allow that too.**

 ## Contribution